yanmarques/qubes-app-youtube-dl/README.md

 ## Install
 ### Dom0 (Optional)
 One may want to simplify copying downloaded content to the same media vm.
-If this is true, change the content of `qubes.FileCopy.policy` where:
+If this is true, change the content of `qubes.Filecopy.policy` where:
 - `your-youtube-dl-vm`: the base youtube-dl appvm, by default this vm must be template for disposable vms, but you may remove the `$disp:` part to avoid this behavior.
 - `your-media-vm`: the media vm to move content for.
+Now append the contents of `qubes.Filecopy.policy` to dom0 at `/etc/qubes-rpc/policy/qubes.Filecopy`.

 ### YoutubeDl VM
 - choose a templatevm to use as base for your youtube-dl appvm, and make sure to install above packages: